uggla/rust-gopher-friend-cli/articles/article_02.md

 ```

-We are done for this article.
+We are done with this article.

 All the code is available on my [github](https://github.com/uggla/rust-gopher-friend-cli) account and branches are used to describe the main steps.

-Please let me know if you enjoy this article in the comments or on twitter.
+Please let me know if you enjoy this article in the comments or on Twitter.

 See ya.